microsoft/live-share/docs/reference/security.md

 All connections in Visual Studio Live Share are SSH or SSL encrypted and authenticated against a central service to ensure that only those in the collaboration session can gain access to its content.
 By default, Live Share attempts a direct connection and falls back on a cloud relay if a direct connection between a given guest and the host cannot be established.
 In addition, Live Share's cloud relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.

-You can find more information about connectivity requirements and how to tweak these behaviors in the [connectivity requirements for Live Share](connectivity.md) article.
-For example, you can opt to only use "direct" connections if you would prefer.
+To find out more about how to tweak these behaviors and Live Share's connectivity requirements, see the **[connectivity requirements for Live Share](connectivity.md)** article.

 ## Invitations and join access

-Live Share's invitation links are generated for each collaboration session and ending the session results in the generation of a new invitation link.
-Therefore, the combination of time and the size and nature of the identifier in the link provides a solid overall base for security.
+Each time you start a new collaboration session, Live Share generates a new unique identifier that is placed in the invitation link.
+These links provide a solid foundation to invite those you trust given that collaboration sessions do not typically last a long time and that the identifier is designed to not be "guessable".

 As a host, you are also notified whenever a guest joins the collaboration session and the fact that each participant needs to sign in using an existing Microsoft work or school account (AAD), personal Microsoft account, or a GitHub account means that you can feel confident that the person who has joined is in fact who they say they are.